Sharon Hollows

 Born in Burnley to Jack and Margaret Hollows, Hollows' first headship was at Calverton Primary School in Newham in 1994, pupils' performance was very poor.
-By 1999, when the primary school results were published, Hollows had raised the score 11-year-olds achieved across the three subjects in the national curriculum tests to 269 – up from just 45 in 1994.
-It marked out the school as the most improved in the country.
+By 1999, when the primary school National Curriculum assessment results were published, the score 11-year-olds achieved across the three subjects in the national curriculum tests had risen to 269 – up from 45 in 1994.
+The school was the most improved in the country.
 In 2001 the performance went up again, to 287, far above the national average, with most of the students being of African, Asian or Eastern European descent.
-In October 2000, Hollows gave the footnote addresses at the W. Garfield Weston Foundation's Outstanding Principals Awards Program conferences in Vancouver and Calgary.

-Dame Sharon Hollows is currently the principal at Charter Academy, a Church of England secondary school in Portsmouth, which is sponsored by ARK Schools.
+Hollows was the principal at Ark Charter Academy, a Church of England secondary school in Portsmouth, which is sponsored by ARK Schools.
+She left the post in 2016.

 Damehood

 Hollows' work was formally recognised in 2001 when she became a Dame Commander of the Order of the British Empire.
-Aged 42, she was one of the youngest recipients of this honour.